canonical/spark-client-snap/docs/how-to/python_api.md

 registry = K8sServiceAccountRegistry(kube_interface)
 ```

-Once this object is instanciated we can perform several operations, as outlined
+Once this object is instantiated we can perform several operations, as outlined
 in the sections below

 #### Create new Spark service accounts